Fragrant Hills Park

 Southwest of the Azure Clouds Temple is the Tibetan-style Temple of Brilliance (Zhāo Miào), and not far away is a glazed-tile pagoda.
 Both survived visits by foreign troops intent on sacking the area in 1860, and then in 1900.

-At the time of writing it was expected that sometime after 2015 the subway will extend here via the Summer Palace and Botanic Gardens.
+At the time of writing it was expected that sometime in the future the subway will extend here via the Summer Palace and Botanic Gardens.